aryan-agrawal/aryan-agrawal/README.md

 ### Hello!

-I'm a third year Computer Science student at UC Berkeley that is always looking to learn new skills and work on exciting projects.
+I'm a fourth year Computer Science student at UC Berkeley that is always looking to learn new skills and work on exciting projects.

 Reach out to me at agrawalaryanm@gmail.com if you want to chat!